IgniteUI/igniteui-docfx/en/components/categorychart.md

 ### Dependencies

-The category chart is exported as as an `NgModule`, you need to import the _IgxCategoryChartModule_ inside your `AppModule`:
+The category chart is exported as an `NgModule`, you need to import the _IgxCategoryChartModule_ inside your `AppModule`:

 ```typescript
 // app.module.ts